Career Advancement Fund 2022-23

 Budget Guidance

-- If requesting a meal allowance while traveling, CLBR recommends a maximum of $30 per day
+• If requesting a meal allowance while traveling, CLBR recommends a maximum of $55 day to cover travel and food

 Thank You Note and Receipts

 Refer to the CAF Terms and Conditions for details.
 These are detailed in the Etrieve form, and are also sent separately via email for reference.
-All receipts should be sent directly to the business office at business-office@reed.edu.
+Images of all receipts should be emailed directly to the business office at business-office@reed.edu.
 The thank you note and any photos should be sent to CLBR at clbrfellowships@reed.edu.

 Funding Sources